english-blog/english-blog.github.io/_posts/2010-10-18-the-purpose-driven-life-rick-warren-book-review.md

 title: The Purpose Driven® Life - What on Earth Am I Here For?
 date: 2010-10-18
 comments: false
-excerpt: The author Rick Warren wants you to sign a covenant that you will read one chapter a day for the next 40 days to discover the god's purpose for your life.
-I liked this.
-Most of the time, when we read a big book full of wisdom and knowledge, we tend to skim over few pages/chapters and at the end of the book, very few messages stay on.
-But, if you read one chapter at a time and think about it the whole day, you GET the message.
-Rick is brilliant.
 ---

 <img style="clear: right; float: right; margin-bottom: 1em; margin-left: 1em;"